sfu-cosmo/MGCAMB_v4/README.md

 ## 4. What's new
 New features with this new version of the code:
 - implemented the QSA models where only dark matter is coupled to scalar field
+- added background model based on parameterization of the DE density Omega_x, as opposed to w
-- implemented reconstruction model for mu, Sigma and Omega_x
+- implemented a non-parametric reconstruction of mu, Sigma and Omega_x based on cubic-spline interpolation
 - implemented the direct mu, Sigma parametrization for different models
-- extended the dynamical dark energy by including the option of having DE perturbations to be consistent with CAMB in GR limit
+- the option of including DE perturbations to achieve the consistency with CAMB when working with $w \neq −1$ background models.
+- added a python wrapper to run MGCAMB from the python interface\
-- provide angular power spectrum of variables for MG models from python interface (make sure to use function ``` set_mgparams ``` alongside other functions e.g. ``` set_cosmology ``` or ``` set_params ``` in your script.)
+  (make sure to use function ``` set_mgparams ``` alongside other functions e.g. ``` set_cosmology ``` or ``` set_params ``` in your script.)
 - the code has been restructured and upgraded to CAMB version 1.3.5
+- added compatibility with Cobaya [(MGCobaya)](https://github.com/sfu-cosmo/MGCobaya-beta)

 The MG and DE parametrizations along with the computation of the quantities related to the perturbations are introduced in the file [``` mgcamb.f90 ```](fortran/mgcamb.f90).